ralampay/pyno/README.md

 ## Notes

 * Code uses tabs as spaces with 2 spaces = 1 tab.
 (Might screw up code when used with other editors not using this format)
+* When committing, make sure to clear all output from notebooks via `jupyter nbconvert --clear-output --inplace notebooks/*.ipynb` command